lfcazambuja/best-matched-restaurants/README.md

 GET localhost:8080/restaurants

-As the data provided (and the relationship between them) is very simple, I didn't use a database to store the data (I thought about using mongodb or an in-memory database like H2, but discarded the idea, as you are focusing in my coding skills).
+I used an in-memory database (H2) to store the data, reading it from the provided CSV files.

 For sorting purposes, I chose the **name of the restaurant** to be the last criteria, after the distance, customer rating, and price.